Smarter Work HQ

 Top use cases

-• Polished, error-free client emails and offer letters
+• Professional listing descriptions and offer letters

-• Transaction and team task coordination
+• Transaction task management and team coordination

-• Brand consistency across every agent on a team
+• Brand consistency across all client-facing materials

 Recommended stack